Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/host-code.md

     std::cout << "synchronize input buffer data to device global memory\n";
     ip1_boA.sync(XCL_BO_SYNC_BO_TO_DEVICE);
     ip1_boB.sync(XCL_BO_SYNC_BO_TO_DEVICE);
 ```

 In the example code, you can see that the addresses of the buffers are captured in the `buf_addr` vector.
 This information will be needed when writing or reading to the registers associated with the kernel arguments.

-## Running the kernel and returning results
+## Running the Kernel and Returning Results

-For XRT managed kernels, running the kernel is a simple matter of creating a run object as shown in the code below.
+For XRT-managed kernels, running the kernel is a simple matter of creating a run object as shown in the code below.
 XRT manages the start and stop of the kernel.
 You simply need to wait for the results.

 ```
     //std::cout << "Execution of the kernel\n";